 Once the IRS places a levy on wages, your tax refund, or other income, the levy will remain until the IRS releases the levy, you pay your tax debt in full, or the statute of limitations expires.

 If you owe more than $50,000 in unpaid taxes, penalties, and interest and the IRS considers your tax debt to be “seriously delinquent,” your ability to travel may be affected.
 The IRS can notify the State Department that will, in turn, deny, revoke, or limit the use of your passport until you get in good standing with the IRS, either by paying the tax bill in full or setting up an installment agreement.

 If your passport is revoked, there is no quick fix.
 Even if you pay the balance in full, the IRS has 30 days to send a decertification notice to the State Department.
 If you believe the amount the IRS is trying to collect is incorrect or you were erroneously placed on the list, you can appeal the status in federal district court or U.S. Tax Court, but your passport will remain restricted while you appeal.

 The good news is that you have the right to have a tax professional represent you in front of the IRS and guide you through the collection process while advocating on your behalf.
 Contact a licensed professional as soon as you receive any sort of collection letter from the IRS to get help creating an effective plan of action.
 It’s normal to fear the IRS and its power, but the ultimate way to stand up to it is to get help from someone educated about its procedures and abilities before things escalate.

-Not only are we licensed Tax Relief Specialists, we are also former Senior IRS Agents who now serve the best interests of taxpayers like you – all we do is handle IRS Tax Relief matters, all day, every day.
-Speak to us for FREE at (949) 260-4770.
+Not only are we licensed Tax Relief Specialists we are also former Senior IRS Agents who now serve the best interests of taxpayers like you – all we do is handle IRS Tax Relief matters, all day every day.